ppawel/currency-converter/README.md

 * __JPA__ - with Hibernate as persistence provider and hsqldb (in-memory) as database.

-* __Ehcache__ - for caching external calls, nicely integrates with Spring thanks to Spring Boot's autoconfiguration features (when ehcache is detected on classpath, configured cache manager is automatically created for you).
+* __Ehcache__ - for caching external calls, nicely integrates with Spring thanks to Spring Boot's autoconfiguration features (when ehcache is detected on classpath, configured cache manager is automatically created for you). [ehcache.xml](/src/main/resources/ehcache.xml) contains settings for cache sizing, TTL, persistence...

 * __Thymeleaf__ - pretty cool view technology which nicely integrates with Spring MVC.
 This was actually my first time using it and I chose it because I just couldn't bring myself to using JSP or Freemarker in 2016...